 Policy Goals / What the WG is Seeking to Accomplish

-ICANN should maintain the existing policy calling for subsequent application rounds.
+ICANN should maintain the existing policy calling for subsequent application procedures.

 The New gTLD Program should be introduced in an ongoing, orderly, timely and predictable manner.

 The primary purposes of new gTLDs are to foster diversity, encourage competition, and enhance the utility of the DNS.
 As such, the WG believes the following metrics are indicators of success: